edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ### Denial

-I bought a cheap power supply on amazon rated for 5 amps.
+I bought a cheap power supply on Amazon rated for 5 amps.
 The package arrived empty so that was a whole separate ordeal.
 Once I actually got the item, I plugged it in, and it quickly overheated with only half the LEDs installed.
 Once overheated, the lights would flicker on and off about 2 times per second.
 Very annoying.

 ### Anger